-Skate, Skate 2 and Skate 3 have been fan favourites since they were first released, and after years of commenting #Skate 4 on most of EA’s social media publications, Skate is back!
+Skate, Skate 2 and Skate 3 have been fan favourites since they were first released, and after years of commenting #Skate 4 on most of EA's social media publications, Skate is back!
 EA Skate 4 was finally announced by Creative Director, Cuz Perry, and Game Director, Deran Chung, on June 19th 2020 at EA Play 2020.
-They stated that the fans helped make this happen by “commenting the game” into existence.
-In this article we will cover everything that has been announced so far for the Skate 4 game, and aim to respond to questions such as when does skate 4 come out, and what the gameplay will be like.
+They stated that the fans helped make this happen by "commenting the game" into existence.
+In this article we will cover everything that has been announced so far for Skate 4.

 Are Skating games popular again?

 There was a period of time when skateboarding games were popular on gaming consoles, and then there was a long period of time with no new skateboarding games.
 With the remaster of Tony Hawk's Pro Skater 1+2 and popularity of the Session skateboarding simulator, now seems like an appropriate time for the return of Skate 4.
 Additionally, the mediation boost that skateboarding has received from appearing for the first time at the Tokyo 2020 Olympics cannot be ignored, meaning hopefully there will continue to be a large audience eager to play skateboarding games.